dehaenw/tinygenerator/README.md

 the weight adjustment parameter should be around 1: lower means more weight to more uncommon fragments and thus more diverse molecules, higher means more weight to more common fragments, thus less diverse molecules.

 ## some stats
-time to generate 1 million molecules: 76.1 sec on 1 CPU core (Intel® Core™ i5-6600 CPU @ 3.30GHz × 4 ). ~99.9% of the strings were unique.
+time to generate 1 million molecules (weight adjustment 0.5): 76.1 sec on 1 CPU core (Intel® Core™ i5-6600 CPU @ 3.30GHz × 4 ). ~99.9% of the strings were unique.

 ## a word of warning
 currently, the merging strategy is purely random. this means some of the molecules will have unstable functionality in there like haloamine, aminals, etc